Los Angeles Metro: Metro Bus

-Metro is the primary bus operator in the Los Angeles Basin, the San Fernando Valley, and the western San Gabriel Valley.
-Other transit providers operate more frequent service in the rest of the county.
-Regions in Los Angeles County that Metro Bus does not serve at all include rural regions, the Pomona Valley, the Santa Clarita Valley, and the Antelope Valley.
+Metro is the primary bus operator in the Los Angeles Basin, the San Fernando Valley, and the western San Gabriel Valley until Arcadia going east.
+Other regions of Los Angeles County, including the Antelope Valley and the eastern San Gabriel Valley, are served by separate bus operators, which receive some funding from Metro.

-In addition to hundreds of traditional routes, Metro also operates a handful of Rapid routes that offer limited-stop services heavily traveled arterial streets and Express routes that travel on the extensive Southern California freeway system.
+As of June 2023, the Metro Bus system includes 117 routes, serving over 11,000 bus stops.
+Most Metro Bus lines are local services, stopping at marked stops approximately every two blocks.
+Limited-stop Metro Rapid services stop only at major intersections, and Metro Express services utilize the extensive Southern California freeways to provide nonstop service between regional destinations.

 Metro Busway

 Metro Busway is a bus rapid transit system with two lines operating on dedicated or shared-use busways.
 The system runs a total of 55.7 mi, with 29 stations and over 42,000 daily weekday boardings as of May 2016.

 The Metro Busway system is meant to mimic the Metro Rail system, both in the vehicle's design and in the operation of the line.
 Vehicles stop at dedicated stations (except for the portion of the Metro J Line in Downtown Los Angeles), vehicles receive priority at intersections and are painted in a silver livery similar to Metro Rail vehicles.